Prohelion/prohelion.github.io/docs/Driver_Control/User_Manual/30_Software_Programming.md

 The driver controls are based around a Texas Instruments (TI) MSP430 16-bit embedded low-power microcontroller, operating from a 16 MHz clock as default.
 CAN bus support is provided via a Microchip MCP2515 CAN controller and TI SN65HVD234 CAN transceiver.
 The driver controls are not isolated from the CAN bus.

-## Basic Software Conenction Diagram
+## Basic Software Connection Diagram

 The following schematic shows the simplest possible connection, when using the default software.